Psychology (PSYU)

 This course is designed to provide a capstone experience for the undergraduate psychology degree.
 Students will create a personal reflection focusing on purpose, future goals, strengths and weaknesses, values, and opportunities and challenges.
 Students will use critical and creative thinking to explore global issues and apply psychological theory and research.
 3 credits.

-The application of psychological methods and techniques to understand, evaluate, and maximize human behavior in industrial and other organizations.
+This course discusses the application of psychological methods and techniques to understand, evaluate, and maximize human behavior in the workplace.
+Topics will include, but are not limited to individual characteristics, job analysis, selection procedures, counterproductive work behaviors, performance measurement, teams, motivation, and leadership.
 3 credits.

 PSYU 496 Survey of Forensic Psychology